Instance details

 Instance name/instance ID

-The name of an instance.
-By default, the instance name is the same as its instance ID.
-You can use the same name for multiple instances under your account.
+By default, the instance name matches its instance ID.
+You can reuse the same name across multiple instances under your account.
 The instance ID is automatically generated when the instance is created.

 Instance status